Friday, June 19, 2015

 "I won't say anything because I don't care."

 I said it quickly and returned to what was left of my beer.
 I was not seeking to spoil anybody's good time.
-I just truly did not care that somebody I did not know was almost engaged, which is even more pointless than being almost married.
+I just truly did not care that somebody I didn’t know was almost engaged, which is even more pointless than being almost married.

 'They' say honesty is the best policy and what reason did I have to lie to strangers?